openframeworks/ofBook/chapters/animation/editorNotes.md

 * can we get rights for a screenshot of masahiko sato curves DVD ?
 * where are chapters 9, 10, & 11?
   * maybe rename remaining chapters for consitency?
+* consistent coding style in examples (K&R, 1TBS are mixed)